sloanehawk/PythonLiveProject/README.md

 ### Build the Basic App
 My first task was to build the basic app for my craft beer tracking service and get the home page to render.
-I did this by running ‘python manage.py startapp CraftBeer’, and registering the app within the main project settings.py file.
-I then created the base and home templates with basic content, and added a function to views.py to render the home page.
-Finally, I registered my urls within the MainApp and then created urls.py for my app and home page.
-The resulting home page looked like this:
+The basic home page looked like this:

 ![home page](https://github.com/sloanehawk/PythonLiveProject/blob/master/homepage.PNG)